Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Radio-Button/README.md

 1. Download or clone the repository:
    `git clone https://github.com/Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS.git`
 2. Navigate to the folder:  Radio-Button/
 3. Ensure both files are present in the folder:
     - index.html
     - RadioButton.css
+4. Open index.html in any modern web browser (e.g., Chrome, Firefox, Edge)